June 30th

 • the moon wanes during one half of the month, then waxes and grows back during the other half!

-Knowing these factors, they take the impending hurdles as temporary offsets and do not let themselves succumb to those hurdles.
+Keeping this in mind, they take the impending obstacles as temporary offsets and do not let themselves succumb to those hurdles.
 They do not torment themselves, instead, they work harder towards making things better with every effort they can.

-Keep the faith.
+Hope is the ability to see light despite all the darkness.
 No matter what happens, or how bad it may seem today..., life goes on and there will be a better tomorrow!

 pada vigrahaH: